sondreluc/react-under-the-hood/chapters/chapter_5.md

 Therefore, we are creating a new method on `Game` called `updateShipInfo()`.
 This method is passed to `HelmControl` as `props` so that it can update ship information.
 Within `updateShipInfo()` we are taking in new `info` as an argument and updating our `ship` state with the new info via `setState()`.
 This will notify React of a change in our data model and trigger a re-render of `Game` and all of it's children.

+As was mentioned before, all abstractions leak, and this is one place where the Virtual DOM leaks.
+We have to notify our system that our state has changed.
+If JavaScript were truly reactive, the value of our new state would be updated automatically.
+But like most things in life, there are few things that are always a complete win -- everything is a tradeoff.
+While we do have to explicitly tell React about state changes, we know that once that state changes our app will resemble a static system.
+Our whole app is essentially a state machine, with all our components automatically snapping into place when the state of the world has changed.

 Let's create `HelmControl` in `unfinished/app/components/HelmControl.jsx`:

 ```javascript